ibrahimdutt/Project-Levish/README.md

 # Project-Levish
-This project was made just for practice by following some tutorials online.
+This project was made just for practice.